Rughalt/D35E/README.md

 Rest of icons - provided in binary distribution - are used with persmission of the authors and licensed to use only in this application.
 Any other use is prohibited.

+Some artwork © Trevor Armstrong / Grimpress, used with permission.
+All rights reserved.

+Some artwork © Daniel Comerci, used with permission.
+All rights reserved.

+Some artwork © 2015 Dean Spencer, used with permission.
+All rights reserved.